1liale/BitboardChess/README.md

 > Prereq: Install Docker, see [here](https://docs.docker.com/get-docker/) for steps

 1. Clone repository
-2. Run `./setup` to set up and run Docker container
+2. Run `./setup` to set up and run Docker container (for non-unix users, ignore steps 2 and 3 otherwise)
 3. On startup of the container, run `cd src` to navigate to the mounted project directory

 ### Useful scripts